terraform-ibm-modules/terraform-ibm-cos/solutions/instance/README.md

 - Resource keys
 - Service credentials managed by Secrets Manager

-This solution is not intended to be called by one or more other modules because it contains a provider configurations, and is not compatible with the `for_each`, `count`, and `depends_on` arguments.
+This solution is not intended to be invoked by other modules, as it includes provider configuration.
+As a result, it is incompatible with the `for_each`, `count`, and `depends_on` arguments.
 For more information, see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers).

 ![cloud-object-storage-deployable-architecure](../../reference-architectures/instance.svg)